You are here

 The impetus for a School of Medicine in Duluth began in 1966 when Samuel H. Boyer, a Duluth cardiologist, and then Assistant Provost Robert L. Heller discussed the need for a medical school through a chance meeting on a plane to Minneapolis from Duluth.

 Eventually, the two-year Duluth medical school was approved in the face of competing proposals from St. Paul and Rochester.
 In 1969, the Minnesota Legislature appropriated $340,000 for planning.
 In 1972 UMD’s School of Medicine opened with twenty-four students taking classes in a building on the “lower campus” in the former Laboratory School building.
 Dr. Robert Carter was the first dean.
-That first year every medical student received a key to the school building, a tradition which continues today.
+That first year every medical student received a key to the school building, a tradition that continues today.

 Two unique aspects of the medical school’s curriculum have been the emphasis on the behavioral sciences and early exposure to patient care.
 A cornerstone of the school’s training is the preceptorship program where a student lives with and shadows a rural family doctor several times a year.
 In 1990, the School received the prestigious National Rural Health Association’s Outstanding Rural Health Program Award as a result of this program.